cortexlabs/cortex/docs/applications/implementations/aggregators.md

     Args:
         data: A dataframe including all of the raw columns.

-        columns: A dict with the same structure as the aggregator's input columns specifying the names of the dataframe's columns that contain the input columns.

-        args: A dict with the same structure as the aggregator's input args containing the values of the args.
+        input: The aggregate's input object.
+Column references in the input are replaced by their names (e.g. "@column1" will be replaced with "column1"), and all other resource references (e.g. constants) are replaced by their runtime values.

     Returns:
-        Any json-serializable object that matches the data type of the aggregator.
+        Any serializable object that matches the output type of the aggregator.
     """
     pass
 ```